More Signal, Less Noise: Visualping's Road Ahead for Data Science

 (title photo credit: Markus Spiske - Unsplash)

-Want to know when a web page changes?
+Want to monitor web pages for changes?